 It is fascinating because it is the only place where it is possible to find people living in the same buildings that served as houses to the nobility of Inca society.
 Some of its narrow streets still keep its clean water flowing; these are in the middle of the square.

-Today its straw roofs were replaced by tiles, and it is possible to breathe modern air.
-The town has electricity and water, but despite everything, it still has an Inca flavor.
+Today its straw roofs have been replaced by tiles, and it is possible to breathe modern air.
+Despite everything, the town has electricity and water, it still has an Inca flavor.
 A decade ago in Ollantaytambo, a worldwide meeting with Indian representatives declared this town the “World Capital of the Indian.”

 At that time, some efforts did make for the effective conservation of the original structures.
 To the east of the village is Pinkuylluna hill (pinkuyllo = musical instrument of the wind similar to the “quena” or Andean flute), where a large and imposing building stands out, and there is a lot of myth.